RyzenGatto/Ai-HDL-MacroPad/README.md

 This project will use the [KMK Firmware](https://github.com/KMKfw/kmk_firmware).
 KMK has its own license, please refer to their page for more details.
 KMK has a GUI interface that another developer made.

+This [battery management](https://github.com/Tjoms99/xiao_sense_nrf52840_battery_lib) software will be used to communicate battery life and charge status to the user.

 # More Info

-KTT switches can be replaced with any CherryMX-like switches.
-The XIAO RP2040 was used for accessibility (it doesn't require soldering an IC onto a board).
 KiCad files can be found in its folder.
 Production files can be found in Export Files.
-The hardware is designed to be used with CircuitPython for ease of use, but theoretically, the RP2040 can be flashed with QMK.
+Version 1 is a super simple 5-key design for use with a XIAO RP2040.
+It does not have Bluetooth.
+It's also much cheaper.
+Version 1.5 has BT and a lithium-ion battery and relies on the KMK firmware.

+This project is a team effort within the PRISM lab at the University of Arizona.